fermads/graphite-udp/readme.md

 `ENABLE_UDP_LISTENER = True # default for version 0.9.10 of Graphite is False`

-__Note 3__: If you are getting packets dropped tweak with maxPacketSize option and read [this](https://github.com/nodejs/node-v0.x-archive/issues/1623) and "A Note about UDP datagram size" at [Node.js dgram module doc](https://nodejs.org/api/dgram.html)
+__Note 3__: If you are getting packets dropped tweak with `maxPacketSize` option and read
+[UDP max packet size](https://github.com/nodejs/node-v0.x-archive/issues/1623) and "A Note about UDP datagram size" at [Node.js dgram module doc](https://nodejs.org/api/dgram.html)